-Analysis of history and aesthetics of film from its inception in the late nineteenth century to the present: Language of film, factual films vs. fictional films, and effect of films on contemporary society.
-1599.00
+Analysis of history and aesthetics of film from its inception in the late 19th century to the present: Language of film, factual films vs. fictional films, effect of films on contemporary society.
+4903.00

 HUMAN 26, 4 Units Global Cinema